 On January 25, 2018, Futuredontics, Inc., a former wholly-owned subsidiary of the Company, received service of a purported class action lawsuit brought by Henry Olivares and other similarly situated individuals in the Superior Court of the State of California for the County of Los Angeles.
 In January 2019, an amended complaint was filed adding another named plaintiff, Rachael Clarke, and various claims.
 The plaintiff class alleges several violations of the California wage and hours laws, including, but not limited to, failure to provide rest and meal breaks and the failure to pay overtime.
 The parties have engaged in written and other discovery.
 On February 5, 2019, Plaintiff Calethia Holt (represented by the same counsel as Mr. Olivares and Ms. Clarke) filed a separate representative action in Los Angeles Superior Court alleging a single violation of the Private Attorneys' General Act that is based on the same underlying claims as the Olivares/Clarke lawsuit.
 On April 5, 2019, Plaintiff Kendra Cato filed a similar action in Los Angeles Superior Court alleging a single violation of the Private Attorneys' General Act that is based on the same underlying claims as the Olivares/Clarke lawsuit.
 The Company has agreed to resolve all three actions (Olivares, Holt, and Cato).
-The court in Cato approved the settlement in that case, the settlement payment has been made, and the court is expected to dismiss the lawsuit.
-The parties to Olivares and Holt are in the process of finalizing the settlement terms, and the parties will then seek court approval of that settlement.
-The expected settlement amount, which is immaterial to the financial statements, has been recorded as an accrued liability within the Company's consolidated balance sheet as of June 30, 2021.
+The court in Cato approved the settlement in that case, the settlement payment has been made, and the court dismissed the lawsuit.
+The parties to Olivares and Holt are in the process of seeking court approval of that settlement.
+The expected settlement amount, which is immaterial to the financial statements, has been recorded as an accrued liability within the Company's consolidated balance sheet as of September 30, 2021.